 Forecasting global crop productivity using novel satellite data and process-based models

-The ultimate goal of this project is to improve predictability for global crop yield by integrating site measurements, advanced remote sensing observation, and process-based modeling.
-We took our first step forward by focusing on the high-temperature impacts on corn/soybean yield in the U.S. Corn Belt.
-Different pathways of high-temperature impacts on crop yield are considered in our newly developed CLM-APSIM modeling framework, which combines the strengths of earth system model and agronomy crop model in our previous work.
+The ultimate goal of this Blue Waters project is to improve our predictability skill for regional/global crop yield by integrating advanced remote sensing observation and process-based modeling.
+We propose two different model-remote sensing integration approaches: one by constraining model parameters using remote sensing observations and the other by ingesting in-season crop type and area mapping results as model input.
+Specifically, we have developed the CLM-APSIM modeling framework which combines the strengths of earth system model and agronomy crop model in our previous work.
 In this project, we are conducting parameter sensitivity analysis and spatially explicit optimization using satellite-based constraints.
-We are running a set of historical simulation experiments aimed at disentangling the contribution of different mechanisms to high-temperature impacts on crop yield.
-Projection runs will also be conducted shortly to explore the impact of high temperatures on crop yield under various climate change scenarios.
+We are running a set of historical simulation experiments aimed at disentangling the contribution of different mechanisms to high temperature impacts on crop yield.
+Projection runs will also be conducted in this project to explore the high temperature impacts on crop yield under various climate change scenarios.
 With the improved crop model as a core component and multi-satellite based in-season crop type and area mapping data streams, we will also develop a prototyping seasonal forecasting system for crop yield in the US Corn Belt.